anquanscan/sec-tools/README.md

 [aws-security-test](https://github.com/mikhailadvani/aws-security-test)
 [ddos2](https://github.com/Andrewerr/ddos2): Denial of service testing toolkit written in C
 [jwt-fuzzer](https://github.com/andresriancho/jwt-fuzzer): JWT fuzzer
 [SafePass](https://github.com/shivamsn97/SafePass): Before generating password for anything, make sure the password is unique by searching it in tons of passwords stored by hackers in various Password Dictionaries availablr online.
 Also you can easily add Password Dictionaries from internet yourself, it is as easy as copy and pasting the file.
 Be safe from Bruteforce Attacks, and choose a safe password by first verifying it.
+[P4ssG3nerat0r](https://github.com/OHypen/P4ssG3nerat0r): Your password generator, Generate passwords for your E-mail, Games, Social Networks and etc ...
+And stay more secure🔑🔒